 If you desire to grow your business, you can easily perform a quick cost benefit analysis to determine the value of a TAS for your HVAC company.
 That is, by hiring a TAS and capturing calls after regular office hours, are you bringing in sufficient new revenue to justify the additional cost of a TAS, or to simply justify the increased cost of a premium TAS?

-This implies a gross profit of $125 (i.e., $325 billing for a job, $200 cost to provide service for that job) each time your truck rolls to a job.
-Note that the assumption is being made that a ticket of $325 probably has minimal parts revenue and therefore the cost factor has minimal parts expense.
+This implies a gross profit of $160(i.e., $310 billing for a job, $150 cost to provide service for that job) each time your truck rolls to a job.
+Note that the assumption is being made that a ticket of $310 probably has minimal parts revenue and therefore the cost factor has minimal parts expense.

-At Dexcomm, we typically take between five and 10 new job messages in the off-season months of the year for an HVAC company of a size approximating two- to four trucks.
+At Dexcomm, we typically take between 5 and 10 new job messages in the off-season months of the year for an HVAC company of a size approximating two- to four trucks.
 Our bill will range from $200-$350 for these companies during these months depending on the hours we answer, the automated features we utilize, the amount of information we capture, and the customer call traffic.
 This would not include services such as scheduling of appointments or working in our customers’ own business software which typically have a higher monthly cost.

 Other HVAC customers request that we work directly in their scheduling software, scheduling appointments during and after business hours.
 We have had customers that were not looking to grow their businesses, but did want to do a great job of serving their current customers so they required our premium service.

 Hopefully this blog has given you the information necessary to determine if you need a TAS for your business and if a premium TAS is right for you.
 If you have any questions on this topic or others, please do not hesitate to call upon us at Dexcomm.
 We are standing by, 24/7/365!